mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Inherited centralization surfaces when viable alternatives to these dependencies are not available.
 It is often present when network effects restrict choices, but can also be created by legal mandates and incentives that restrict the options for a function (such as Internet access), its provision, or the range of implementations available.

 Alternatively, it might occur due to scarcity.
 For example, the exhaustion of IPv4 addresses creates a power differential between those who have addresses and those who do not, which can affect how the protocols that depend on IP connectivity are deployed and used.
-If that power is concentrated into few hands, consolidation is the result.
+If that power is concentrated into few hands, consolidation is the result, in turn leading to ossification because new applications cannot be deployed without their cooperation.

 Some effects of inherited centralization can be mitigated by enforcing layer boundaries through use of techniques like encryption.
 When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
 Although those lower-layer parties might still prevent communication, encryption also makes it more difficult to discriminate a target from other users' traffic.